 We’d love to hear from you.
 You can tweet us using #UMGTraining @UModernGov.

-If you would like to discuss any of the details you have read in this blog; including our ‘Management Series’ training taking place from Tuesday the 27th of November to Thursday 29th November, please contact us on 0800 542 9440 or email [email protected].
+If you would like to discuss any of the details you have read in this blog; including our ‘Management Series’ training, taking place from Tuesday the 27th of November to Thursday 29th November, please get in touch.

 Can’t make the date?